neoarc/neoarc.github.io/_wiki/sfmb_sprite_named_animation.md

 * TOC
 {:toc}

-The preview generator uses the default `SMB` theme unless another theme is specified.
+The preview generator uses only the configured themes, in the order shown on this page, plus each theme's `BaseTheme` inheritance chain.
+Each preview shows the theme used for that sample.
-Named animations are theme-specific, so an animation without a preview is not defined by the generated theme.
+If no preview appears, none of the configured themes defines that named animation.

 <!-- AUTOGEN:START named_animation -->